 This post explores the Shoes on the Danube Promenade and the Dohány Street Synagogue, and the other must-visit WWII sites of Budapest.
+This is a self-guided walking tour of Budapest’s WWII sites.

 Sometimes simplicity makes for the most powerful memorials, and that is true of the Shoes on the Danube Promenade.
 I returned here multiple times when visiting Budapest.
 It is a beautiful and somber place to rest and reflect.